notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * `☐ Keep selection when right-click outside of selection`: prevents right-click from canceling active selection (added v7.9)
 * `☐ Disable advanced scrolling feature (if you have touchpad problem)`: designed to help if you have a problem with your touchpad

+### Dark Mode

+The Dark Mode feature (added in v8.0.0) is controlled here.

+* `☐ Enable Dark Mode`: enables Dark Mode, where the UI is set to dark background with light text

 ### Margins / Border / Edge

 These define the margin style, border width, and edge settings.
 (This page is new in v7.9.2; in v7.9.1 and earlier, these settings were in the [Editing](#editing) page of the preferences.